learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 console.log(word) // 'dog'
 ```

-Now we have declared a local variable `word`, and we can assign and reassign its
-value as we please.
+Now we have declared a local variable `word`, and we can assign and reassign its value as we please.

-We can perform variable declaration and assignment on the same line to save
+We can perform variable declaration and assignment on the same line to save space:
-space:

 ``` javascript
 var word = 'bird';
 ```

 What does it mean that `word` is a local variable?
-Well, if we're just entering
-it in the console, not much — the variable still becomes a property of `window`,
-just like global variables.
-(Go ahead, try typing `window.word` in the console —
-prepare to be amazed!)
+Well, if we're just entering it in the console, not much — the variable still becomes a property of `window`, just like global variables (as mentioned above).
+(Go ahead, try typing `window.word` in the console — prepare to be amazed!)

 But inside a function, things get more interesting.
-(Don't worry, we'll go over
-functions in more detail soon.)
-Variables in JavaScript have _function-level
-scope_, meaning that variables are bound to the function context in which they're
-declared.
-An example will make what we mean clearer:
+Variables in JavaScript have _function-level scope_, meaning that variables are bound to the function context in which they're declared.
+An example will make what we mean clearer.

 ``` javascript
 function speaker() {